Public Relations Definition

 Public Relations Explained

-Let’s make sure that you don’t get confused, I should include Solomon, Marshall, and Stuart (2007) definition of publicity below, I think these guys have a better write-up on public relations as compared to other authors I consulted for this article:
+To make things easier, I will include Solomon, Marshall, and Stuart (2007) definition of publicity below, I think these guys have a better write-up on public relations as compared to other authors I consulted for this article:

 “Unpaid communication about an organization appearing in the mass media” is called publicity.” (p.429, ch.
 13)